 - With each contact, efforts will be made to present information that is relevant and show how this information relates to the public in both the near future as well as long-term. - As any of the above tools are used, SEAGO will keep in mind the importance of making whatever the subject matter is as interesting as possible.
 Color, animation, physical props, pictures, visualization, 3-D models, etc. will be incorporated, as budget allows, to enhance the experience for the public. - Public notices must include reasonable accommodations for individuals with disabilities with special needs, e.g. sign language interpreters.
 SEAGO will include point of contact person, telephone number, e-mail address, and timeframe for response from those with special needs. - When the scope of a proposed project or plan has the potential to significantly impact individuals with special needs, pertinent materials will be available in alternative formats, i.e. large print, Braille, audio/video.

-XVI.
+XV.
 ATTACHMENTS

-Attachment A - Statistical Data of Communities

-Attachment B - SEAGO Title VI Complaint Form
+Attachment A - SEAGO Organization Chart Attachment B - SEAGO Population & Demographic Data Attachment C - ADOT Title VI Complaint Form